 3.4.
-THIRD-PARTY SUPPLIERS
+Third-Party Suppliers

-The offering of video service requires the execution of various hardware and software agreements with various third-party suppliers that are renewed from time to time in the normal course of business.
+The offering of video service requires the execution of numerous hardware and software-as-a-service (SaaS) agreements with various third-party suppliers that are renewed from time to time in the normal course of business.

-Agreements are in place with TiVo to provide advanced TV services to Cogeco Connexion and Atlantic Broadband's customers and with MediaKind to offer Cogeco Connexion's customers the MediaFirst IPTV platform in Canada.
+Agreements are in place with Xperi to provide advanced TV services to Cogeco Connexion and Breezeline's customers and with MediaKind to offer Cogeco Connexion's customers the MediaFirst IPTV platform in Canada.

-The offering of telephony service, which is voice over IP ("VoIP") service, relies on the support of strategic providers.
-To that end, Cogeco Connexion and Atlantic Broadband have agreements in place with Telus and Net2Phone Cable Telephony, LLC (now a division of IDT), respectively whereby they assist with provisioning capabilities and provide them with switching and termination of traffic to the public switched telephone network, delivery of enhanced Emergency 911 service, local number portability and operator and directory services.
+The offering of phone service, which is VoIP service, relies on the support of strategic providers.
+To that end, Cogeco Connexion and Breezeline have agreements in place with Telus and Net2Phone Cable Telephony, LLC (now a division of IDT), respectively.
+These service providers assist with provisioning capabilities and provide them with switching and termination of traffic to the public switched telephone network, delivery of enhanced Emergency 911 service, local number portability and operator and directory services.

-Programming agreements are also in place with various third-party programming suppliers.
-They are for the most part negotiated in Canada with a small number of large integrated broadcasting distribution and programming groups as well as with a number of independent programming suppliers.
-In the United States, Atlantic Broadband obtains the majority of its programming from the National Cable Television Cooperative ("NCTC"), a national cooperative of cable television service operators that collectively negotiates and administers master affiliation agreements with cable television programming networks on behalf of its member companies.
-Atlantic Broadband also obtains some programming directly from a number of third-party suppliers.
+In Canada, programming agreements are also in place with various third-party programming supplier and are, for the most part, negotiated with a small number of large integrated broadcasting distribution and programming groups as well as with a number of independent programming suppliers.
+In the United States, Breezeline obtains the majority of its programming from the National Cable Television Cooperative ("NCTC"), a national cooperative of cable television service operators that collectively negotiates and administers master affiliation agreements with cable television programming networks on behalf of its member companies.
+The remainder of Breezeline's programming content is obtained through direct programming agreements with content providers and retransmission consent agreements with local affiliates for national broadcast network content.
+Breezeline also obtains some programming directly from a number of third-party suppliers.

-Cogeco Connexion and Atlantic Broadband's businesses also require the execution of contracts with support structure owners, such as phone and electric companies in order to obtain access to their support structures (such as poles, conduits, etc.) and with municipalities to obtain access to the public rights-of-ways, as further described in section 3.7 "Regulatory Regime".
+Cogeco Connexion and Breezeline's businesses also require the execution of agreements with support structure owners, such as phone and electric companies in order to obtain access to their support structures (including poles, conduits, towers, etc.) and with governmental or municipal entities to obtain access to the public rights-of-ways, as further described in section 3.7 "Regulatory Regime".

 The daily operations are highly dependent on information technology systems and software, including those provided by certain third-party suppliers.
-Cogeco Connexion and Atlantic Broadband have agreements in place, respectively with Netcracker and CSG Systems, Inc. for the provision of products and services related to customer management and billing.
+For instance, Cogeco Connexion has agreements in place with Netcracker and GAIIA, and Breezeline with CSG Systems, Inc., for the provision of products and services related to customer management and billing.

 3.5.
-EMPLOYEES
+Employees

-As at August 31, 2021, Cogeco Connexion and Atlantic Broadband employed, respectively, 2,524 individuals in Canada and 1,320 in the United States.
-Collective bargaining agreements are in place for some employees in Canada and the United States, which are renewed from time to time in the normal course of business.
+As at August 31, 2023, the Corporation employed approximately 3,100 individuals in Canada and 1,600 in the United States.
+Collective bargaining agreements are in place for some employees of the Canadian and American telecommunications segments, which are renewed from time to time in the normal course of business.

 3.6.
-COMPETITIVE CONDITIONS
+Competitive Conditions

 The industries in which the Corporation operates are very competitive, and the Corporation expects competition to intensify in the future.
-This competitive environment facing Cogeco Connexion and Atlantic Broadband is disclosed in the "Uncertainties and Main Risk Factors" section of the Corporation's 2021

-Annual MD&A for the year ended August 31, 2021 which is incorporated herein by reference, as supplemented by the "Uncertainties and Main Risk Factors" section of the Corporation's quarterly reports to shareholders.
+This competitive environment facing Cogeco Connexion and Breezeline is disclosed in the "Uncertainties and Main Risk Factors" section of the Corporation's 2023 Annual MD&A for the year ended August 31, 2023 which is incorporated herein by reference, as supplemented by the "Uncertainties and Main Risk Factors" section of the Corporation's quarterly reports to shareholders.

 3.7.
-REGULATORY REGIME
+Regulatory Regime